Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

     :width: 600
 ```

-From the disturbance suppression simulation results, it is evident that the overshoot and convergence are significantly improved when the simple clamping method is employed.
+The simulation results show that the overshoot and convergence are significantly improved when the simple clamping method is employed.

 ### Advanced Clamping

-Now, the advanced version of clamping is introduced as shown below the block diagram.
+Now, the advanced version of clamping is introduced as shown in the block diagram below.

 ```{image} images/anti-windup-advanced-clamping.svg
     :align: center
     :width: 70%
 ```

 In the advanced clamping method, the behavior itself is essentially similar to that of simple clamping.
-However, it includes an additional condition as a trigger of anti-windup, i.e., clamping occurs only when the signs of the `Error` and `preSat` are the same.
-Here is the workflow of the advanced clamping:
+However, it includes an additional condition as a trigger of anti-windup so that the integrator does not clamp if further integration would reduce windup.
+That is, the integrator will not clamp if the sign of `Error` is opposite to the sign of `preSat`.

+The implementation of advanced clamping can be understood as a set of sequential steps as follows:

 **Step 1.** Compare the `preSat` and `postSat`.
 If these values are not equal, i.e., the manipulated variable reaches saturation, the block outputs 1.
-If they are equal, then no saturation takes place, and the block outputs 0 -- this is the same purpose of the simple clamping.
+If they are equal, then no saturation takes place, and the block outputs 0 -- this is the same behavior as the simple clamping method.

 **Step 2.** Compare the sign of the `preSat` and the `Error`.
 And then, if both signs are equal, the block outputs 1.
 If not, the block outputs 0 -- this is the additional condition necessary for advanced clamping.

-**Step 3.** The anti-windup output denoted as tracking-signal `TR` becomes 1 to clamp the integrator only if both outputs of **Step 1.** and **Step 2.** are 1.
-In other words, the integrator clamps integration if the output is saturating AND the `Error` is the same sign as the `preSat`.
+**Step 3.** The anti-windup output denoted as tracking-signal `TR` becomes 1 to clamp the integrator only if both outputs of **Step 1** and **Step 2** are 1.

-If the `TR` is 1, the input of the integrator becomes 0 as the switch is triggered, i.e., the integrator will effectively shut down the integration during the windup condition.
+If `TR` is 1, the input of the integrator becomes 0 as the switch is triggered, i.e., the integrator will effectively shut down the integration during the windup condition.

-Here is a Simulink simulation of the no anti-windup, simple clamping, and advanced clamping.
+The previously presented simulation of command tracking is repeated with advanced clamping, with results shown below.

 ```{image} images/output-advanced-c.svg
     :align: center